rails/rails/guides/source/upgrading_ruby_on_rails.md

 ## Configure the output of `db:structure:dump`

 If you're using `schema_search_path` or other PostgreSQL extentions, you can control how the schema is dumped.
-Set to `:all` to generate all dumps, or `:schema_search_path` to generate from schame search path.
+Set to `:all` to generate all dumps, or `:schema_search_path` to generate from schema search path.

     config.active_record.dump_schemas = :all